emarref/vagrant-project/README.md

-Sane defaults for running a Vagrant VM for Symfony development.
+Sane defaults for running a Vagrant VM for PHP development.

 The bulk of this repository is a shell script and various config files.
 On Vagrant provision, the shell script `bootstrap.sh` is executed in the VM.
 This installs a LEMP stack, Docker, and various other packages, then configures them.
 The result is a browsable PHP VM.